Verifying and Troubleshooting OSPF Configuration

-OSPF is one of more complicated routing protocols, and it can be pretty threatening.
+OSPF is one of the more complicated routing protocols, and it can be pretty threatening.
 Therefore troubleshooting OSPF and verify the configurations are very important.
 There are several ways of verification and troubleshooting OSPF:-

 Verify OSPF Neighbors

 Figure 1 shows the reference topology for this lesson.
 We can show and verify the OSPF neighbor adjacency using the “show ip ospf neighbor” command.
 If the router not showing the state of Full, the routers have not formed an OSPF adjacency.

 The causes of routers do not establish adjacency, LSAs not exchanged between routers.
 Incomplete LSDBs also can cause inaccurate SPF trees and routing tables.
-If the route to the destination not exist, or also may not the most optimum path for the destination.
+If the route to the destination does not exist, or also may not be the most optimum path for the destination.
 Figure-2 displays the Router1 neighbor adjacency.

 The parameter shown in this command are as under:-

 Neighbor ID – The unique ID of the neighboring router.

 Pri – The OSPF priority of the interface.
 This value is used in the DR and BDR election.

 State – This is the OSPF state of the interfaces.
 FULL state means that the router and its neighbor have identical OSPF LSDBs.
 The dash indicates that no DR or BDR is required because of the network type.
 On multi-access networks, such as Ethernet, two adjacent routers may have their states displayed as 2WAY.
 The DR show the adjacent router connected to this interface is DR.

 Dead Time – The remaining time to receive an OSPF Hello packet from the neighbor before declaring the neighbor down.
 This value is reset when the interface receives a Hello packet.